nick-ma/IELTS/04 Speaking/02 Part II/02 201703重点/01 Persons.md

 Well, I am going to share a story about a famous person what I am interesting in.
 He is my neighbour, who live next door, and he was a professor in the field of piano education.
 Yes, he can play piano very perfessionaly, and he had held serval concert in Shanghai.

 ### A family member made you proud （新题）
+When I see the topic, a sort of people come into my mind, they were all in some extent made my proud.
+After a little bit think, I decide to introduce my grandfather, although he has passed away 20 years ago, I still clearly remember what he did that made me feel proud.
+It was a code dark winter evening, my grandfather took me from school to home, when we were walking along the street, we suddently heard a scare scream came from darkness nearby.
+It was a woman's voice said help me, someone robbed my bag, help!
+We stoped working to see what happend, suddenly a man ran out of a dark corner with a knife in hand, that should be the suspect.
+Everyone on the street dodged the man except my grandpa.
+He stand into the suspect's way and order him stop running and drop his knife.
+The suspect surprised a moment, then shouted at my grandpa, got away old man, or I would kill you.
+I was scared, but my grandpa not.
+He just stood there and asked me stay away from him.
+The robber would never thougth who was the opponent.
+My grandfather was a soilder, and before he reitred, he was a member of special police team.
+The result was not surprising, only 5 seconds, the robber was knocked down onto the ground.
 ### A family member who has had import influence on you    （新题）
 ### The most polite person you know (新题)